Prescott Farmers Market is thrilled to introduce the NoCo Community Kitchen and Incubator Program!

 Thank you for your interest in NoCo Community Kitchen!
 Please read the information below to see if our space is a good fit for your needs.
 Contact the Kitchen Manager if you have further questions.

-The kitchen is located at 218 N. Cortez Street in downtown Prescott, AZ near the intersection of Sheldon and Cortez.
+The kitchen is located at 218 N. Cortez Street in downtown Prescott, AZ, near the intersection of Sheldon and Cortez.

 Scheduling kitchen time is done through a shared calendar and overseen by the Kitchen Manager.
-Regular kitchen users will have 24 hour access to the facility.

 Please refer to the Kitchen Use & Rental Guidelines for specific requirements.

 KITCHEN USE & RENTAL GUIDELINES

 NoCo Community Kitchen is available to those who agree to abide by its policies and procedures.
 These guidelines will help you determine if the kitchen can serve your needs.
 After reading this information, please complete the Kitchen Use Request Survey.
 The Kitchen Manager will review your request and follow up with you directly.